Adrián Luna: 2023–24: Club captaincy

 After Jessel Carneiro joined Bengaluru in May 2023, Luna became the permanent club captain ahead of the 2023–24 season.
 He played his first match of the season against Gokulam Kerala FC in the 2023 Durand Cup tournament on 13 August 2023, in which he scored a goal in the 75th minute but the Blasters lost the match 3–4.
 On 20 September, the Blasters officially announced that Luna would captain the side for the upcoming season.
 Luna scored his first goal of the league season in the season opener against Bengaluru on 21 September, where he scored the second goal for the Blasters in the 69th minute of the match, as the Blasters secured a 2–1 win over the arch-rivals.
 On 1 October, he scored the Blasters' only goal against Jamshedpur in a 1–0 victory at home.
 This was also Luna's 12th goal for the club in the Indian Super League and he also surpassed C. K. Vineeth's record to become the second top goalscorer for the club in the league.
 On 8 October, Luna made his 50th appearance for the club in a 2–1 loss against Mumbai City, and became the first foreign player in Kerala Blasters' history to make 50 appearances for the club.
 During the match against Odisha FC on 27 October, Luna scored his 15th goal for the club and equalled Bartholomew Ogbeche's record to become the all-time top-scorer for the club across all competitions.
 In the match, he scored the second goal in the 84th minute and helped the Blasters in 2–1 victory.
 In the home against Hyderabad FC on 25 November, which also marked Luna's 50th Indian Super League appearance for the club, he assisted for Miloš Drinčić's goal and helped the Blasters in a 1–0 win.
 On 14 December, various reports came that Luna had sustained a knee injury during the training session ahead of the match against Punjab FC potentially ruling him out for the rest of the season.
 On 16 December, the Blasters confirmed that Luna underwent a minor arthroscopic surgery for a chondral knee injury.

-After the recovery, he was back in the field for Kerala Blasters in 19 April 2024, in the Indian Super League playoff knockout match against Odisha FC.
+After the recovery, he was back in the field for Kerala Blasters on 19 April 2024, in the Indian Super League playoff knockout match against Odisha FC.
 He came in as a substitute for Fedor Černych in the 81st minute, but the team eventually lost by the scoreline of 2–1 at 120 minutes.